adisb200/Zoo-Zuerich/Important.md

-- Every File 'use client' at
+- Every File 'use client' at top
 - routing with Link Tag => look at my example
   - for each page, new Folder in pages
   - in page folder -> page.jsx